The Derby Scholarship Program

-Since its establishment as a nonprofit organization, the Martha’s Vineyard Striped Bass & Bluefish Derby, Inc. has awarded an annual four-year scholarship to two Martha’s Vineyard Regional High School seniors.
-The total amount of money donated since 1986 now exceeds $300,000.
-Qualified students are recommended by the high school and selected by a Derby subcommittee.
-Because of the continued support of the Anne E. Clark Foundation, as well as the support of Vineyard Vines, in 2011 the Derby again was able to award two $10,000 scholarships in addition to two $5000 scholarships to the deserving students featured on this page.
-The Derby Committee congratulates these MVRHS graduates and wishes them success in their education endeavors.
+Since its establishment as a nonprofit organization, the Martha’s Vineyard Striped Bass & Bluefish Derby, Inc. has awarded annual scholarships to Martha’s Vineyard Regional High School and Martha’s Vineyard Public Charter School graduating seniors.
+The total amount of money donated since 1986 now exceeds $500,000.
+Qualified students are recommended by the schools and selected by a Derby subcommittee.
+With the continued support of the Ann E. Clark Foundation, Vineyard Vines, and the Tony and Renee Marlon Charitable Trust, in 2016 the Derby again was able to award two $10,000 scholarships in addition to two $5000 scholarships to the deserving students featured on this page.
+One of the scholarships has been named in honor of island artist Ray Ellis, whose contributions to the Derby made the scholarship program flourish.
+The Derby Committee wishes these graduates success in their educational endeavors.

 Gabe Canham, in his Personal Statement as a graduating senior from the Martha’s Vineyard Public Charter School, wrote, “I’m grateful to have been born on the island.”
 He described experiences exploring nature, designing boats, and reading books.
 His studies saw him complete projects in engineering and mechanics.
 His school advisor noted Gabe’s proactive, self-disciplined, and compassionate approach to school.
 His work ethic has served as a wonderful example for other students.
 He thrives off of the creative process – successes and challenges.
 He demonstrated the importance of collaborative learning, which is a cornerstone of the Charter School philosophy.
 During summers, he has worked for the Edgartown Harbor Department.

 Gabe will attend Maine Maritime Academy in Castine, Maine.